One of the best outdoor cameras is on sale for $52

 As for the camera, it's a snap to mount and set up.
 Like other Wyze Cams I've tried, it streams sharp 1080p video to my phone and tablet and offers two weeks' worth of cloud storage at no extra charge.
 (You can also pop in an inexpensive microSD card for virtually unlimited local recording.)

-Battery life is excellent -- I probably go 4-5 months before needing to recharge -- and the camera had no trouble withstanding Michigan-level summer heat and winter cold.
+Battery life is excellent -- I probably go four or five months before needing to recharge -- and the camera had no trouble withstanding Michigan-level summer heat and winter cold.

-One thing to note: Although motion-detection is one of the many included features, if you want person-detection (which can definitely help reduce unwanted motion alerts), you need to subscribe to Cam Plus.
+One thing to note: Although motion detection is one of the many included features, if you want person detection (which can definitely help reduce unwanted motion alerts), you need to subscribe to Cam Plus.
 It currently costs $1.25 a month per camera, when billed annually.
-Well worth it, if you ask me, especially considering all the other features you get as well.
-(Package detection, vehicle detection, unlimited recording length and so on.)
+Well worth it, if you ask me, especially considering all the other features you get as well: package detection, vehicle detection, unlimited recording length and so on.

 Why not get the Wyze Cam v3 instead?
 It's weatherproof as well and currently selling for just $30.
 But it requires power, which can be challenging depending on where you plan to mount it.
 What's more, the Wyze Cam Outdoor includes a Travel Mode that lets you record video on the go, even while disconnected from Wi-Fi.